adamgedney/collo/README.md

-# Collo (Pronounced Call-o) | An npm package for managing collection functions
+# Collo | An npm package for managing collection functions
+(Pronounced Call-O)!
 Super lightweight package for dealing with in memory collections.
 It's like Mongoose and Lodash in one.
-It's like Collections Lodash.
+It's like Collections Lodash [Col Lo].
-It's great for manipulation collections in a Redux store.
+It's great for manipulation collections stored in a Redux store.

-## Features

 ## Getting started